OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 Conditional format rule definition for Date column.

-*Attributes*
+**Attributes**

 DateFormatConditions
 :   Type: [DateFormatCondition](<#Structure_DateFormatCondition>) List.
-    List of Conditions to be validated in order to apply the css class in the cell and/or row.
+    List of Conditions to be validated in order to apply the CSS class in the cell and/or row.

 CellClass
 :   Type: Text.